Damianonymous/ChaturbateRecorder/README.md

 # ChaturbateRecorder

-All credits to @beaston02 and @ahsand97
+All credits to @beaston02, @ahsand97 and @Damianonymous

 This is a script to automate the recording of public webcam shows from chaturbate.com.